ashwani1310/Simple-Linear-Regression/README.md

     4) sklearn

 The python implementation uses the sklearn library to build a regression model which is trained with the training set.
 The graph for the regression line is plotted against the original data values.

+Before using the dataset, the data preprocessing is done.